ariga/terraform-provider-atlas/docs/resources/migration.md

 ### Optional

+- `dev_url` (String, Sensitive) The url of the dev-db see https://atlasgo.io/cli/url
 - `revisions_schema` (String) The name of the schema the revisions table resides in
 - `version` (String) The version of the migration to apply, if not specified the latest version will be applied